CryptoChat-dev/cryptochat/README.md

 ## Encryption

 CryptoChat relies on the crypto-js AES encryption framework to encrypt all usernames and messages with the specified encryption/room key.
+More specifically, all data sent over the Internet is encrypted using AES-256 bit keys.

 (This section will be improved on)